On this page:

 937-775-3332 or email@example.com

-Ellen Reinsch Friese, Interim Vice President for Research
+Ellen Reinsch Friese, Interim Vice Provost for Research and Innovation

 937-775-2709 or firstname.lastname@example.org